emidoan/skin-saver/README.md

 # skin-saver
-✨ google extension to check if skincare product is acne-safe
+✨ google extension to check if skincare product is non-comedogenic.